headintheclouddev/typings-suitescript-2.0/README.md

 ## Installation Instructions

-To install the typings into your TypeScript project, you will first need to make sure you have definitions for the Promise types.
-Install that with this command:
+First, make sure you have typings installed with the command:

+`npm install -g typings`

+You can now install the global definitions and the module definitions with the following commands:

-`typings install --save --global dt~es6-promise`
+`typings install --global --save github:headintheclouddev/typings-suitescript-2.0/SuiteScript2.0-Globals/dist`

-Now you're ready for the SuiteScript typings file.
-Install that with this command:

-`typings install --save github:headintheclouddev/typings-suitescript-2.0`
+`typings install --save github:headintheclouddev/typings-suitescript-2.0/SuiteScript2.0`